Snowbird, Utah: Lifts

 Snowbird currently has 10 chairlifts (6 high-speed quads, 4 doubles), a surface lift, an aerial tram, and a 600 ft tunnel enclosing a one-way conveyor lift connecting Peruvian Gulch to Mineral Basin allowing easier access for beginners and intermediates to new terrain.
 The tunnel, the only of its kind in North America, also allows for skier transport when winds require the closing of the aerial tram.
 The tunnel connects the front half of the resort to Mineral Basin, which is the back half of the mountain.
-Inside of the tunnel, there is also pictures with descriptions about the history of the tunnel's construction.
+Inside of the tunnel, there are also pictures with descriptions about the history of the tunnel's construction.

 Facilities

-The Little Cottonwood Canyon resort has a total of four lodges: the Iron Blosam, the Inn, the Lodge at Snowbird, and the Cliff Lodge.
+The resort lodging includes: the Iron Blosam, the Inn, the Lodge at Snowbird, the Cliff Lodge and the Cliff Club.
 The resort also has gift shops, restaurants, arcades, hiking trails, pools and a rooftop spa.
-The summit restaurant was built at Hidden Peak during summer 2015.
+The summit restaurant was built atop Hidden Peak during the summer of 2015.

 The resort has 50000 sqft of meeting space, with 31 meeting rooms and a 15000 sqft Event Center available in the summer.